 - With classes to support your immune system, nervous system, digestive health and more, EkhartYoga members can follow our Health Boosting Yoga program.

-6. Cuts healthcare cost
+6. Cuts healthcare costs

 Many men hate going to the doctor or having health procedures performed…well, don’t we all?
 Regular yoga can prevent the need for additional doctor’s office visits.

-A study found that participation in stress-reducing activities such as meditation and yoga could reduce need for health care services by 43 percent.
+A study found that participation in stress-reducing activities such as meditation and yoga could reduce the need for health care services by 43 percent.
 People who participate in yoga or similar activities use fewer health care services.

 Not only does yoga reduce stress, it also helps improve blood pressure, heart rate, and oxygen consumption.